-- You need to communicate with your supervisor regarding your leave approval, duration of the leave, how you would like your pay to be handled and expectations for returning to work. - Do not work while you are on continuous leave. - Whenever possible, you should schedule healthcare provider appointments and office visits in advance with your supervisor.
+- You need to communicate with your supervisor regarding your leave approval, duration of the leave, and expectations for returning to work. - Do not work while you are on continuous leave. - If you have intermittent leave, whenever possible, you should schedule healthcare provider appointments and office visits in advance with your supervisor. - Ensure you understand your department's call-in procedures and work expectations, as these will continue to apply during an intermittent leave period.